 The same now goes for remortgaging: any change in circumstance is likely to be of interest to your lender, although the equity you already own in your home will at least give you more leeway in terms of the rates you can secure.

 Whatever your current circumstance, now is not the time to think that you'll settle for anything you can get.
-You should still find out as much as possible about the best mortgage rates available to you, so that you know what you're going after.
+You should still find out as much as possible about the best mortgage deals available to you, so that you know what you're going after.

 Mortgages and coronavirus: what is the impact?